psychemedia/middle-english-romances/havelock-the-dane.md

 Ilkan in hande a ful god gleiue,
 And seyde, " Undo, Bernard the greyue!
 Vndo swithe, and lat us in.
-Or thu art ded, bi seint Austin !"
+Or thu art ded, bi seint Austin!"
 Bernard stirt up, that was ful big,
 And caste a brinie up on his rig,
 And grop an ar, that was ful god,